Key Points

 | Philippines Local Civil Registrar | Within 6 months of issuance may be used as a reference by some offices |

-For international marriage, plan your timeline backwards from your planned wedding date, accounting for issuance → apostille → translation → international shipping.
+For time-sensitive marriage filings, email-based document review is recommended as early as possible.
 The United States is especially variable, so confirming directly with the County Clerk's Office in your destination state is advisable.
 For the Philippines, timing the certificate close to your Marriage License application may be appropriate depending on the Local Civil Registrar's instructions.

 How do the translation requirements differ across the 5 countries?